anbright/deliriumtracker/README.md

 ## Pages

+### Dashboard
+View the research ids of current patients and add/remove patients to follow
+route: /users/:id

+### Patient
+View the accelerometer and heartrate data of a particular patient /patient/:id for accelerometer dat

 ### Sign-Up
 Sign-Up allows users to sign up and redirects user to user page

 ### Login
 Allows users to login to their accounts

-### users/:id
-Viewing details of a user account

-##Features:
-TODO: update latest features

 ##API
+Endpoints:
+Accelerometer data -> /api/accelerometer
+Heartrate data -> /api/heartrate

-Send JSON Post request to /api.
+Format: JSON post request

 Headers:
 Content-Type:application/json